-Our concierge is delighted to provide you with advice and information on things to see and do in London during your stay.
+Our dedicated and experienced Concierge team is delighted to provide information and advice on things to see and do in London.
 They can assist you with any arrangements including restaurant reservations, car rental or airport transfers, or organising tickets to the theatre, opera or ballet.

-Visit some of England’s finest heritage with a private guided tour.
-Our Concierge would be delighted to arrange bespoke tours to historic towns, country houses and castles and the stunning English countryside.
+Visit some of England’s finest heritage sites with a private guided tour.
+Our Concierge team would be delighted to arrange bespoke tours to historic towns, country houses and castles and the stunning English countryside.

-Feel free to call or visit the Concierge desk at any time during or prior to your arrival at DUKES.
+Feel free to call or visit the Concierge desk at any time during or prior to your arrival at DUKES London.

 Please contact our Head Concierge: